ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.4 =
+* Added the ability to sort the column for each data list when editing and viewing data (also possible ON / OFF in shortcodes).
+* Improved bad usability that pagination is bloated when there is a large amount of data.
+* Improved the user experience of each page of the data registration, viewing, and edit.
+* Fixed a bug that causes an error when you enter zero for the column of floating point data type when registering.
+* Fixed a bug in the search function of the page of the viewing and editing of data.
+* Modal window within the content that is output in the shortcode, has solved the problem that can not be manipulated by the theme you want to use.

 = 1.1.3 =
 * Was extended to allow updating of the table structure using presets.